Communer

 To see the next renewal deadlines for a trademark listed on Communer, just click the link at the top of the listing that takes you to the USPTO's Trademark Status and Document Retrieval (TSDR).
 Then click the "Maintenance" tab and you'll see the next renewal deadline.

-For more details about the trademark renewal process and how to check when the next renewal is due, check out this blog post written by one of our cofounders.
+For more details about the trademark renewal process and how to check when the next renewal is due, check out this blog post written by our founder.

 If your renewal deadline is coming up and you want an attorney to handle it for you, our partner law firm offers competitive rates for renewals.
 You can use this form to hire them for your next renewal.